ZUNATIC/SentryVault/README.md

-#  SentryVault: Tactical Library Audit Dashboard
+#  SentryVault: Tactical Libraries Audit Dashboard
 SentryVault is a professional-grade cybersecurity tool to audit dependencies for vulnerabilities.
 Developed by UMAE HABIBA

 ##  Features